Navigation

 10. Offer to Pay All Title Insurance Fees

 To help your offer stand out, consider paying these title fees to alleviate that burden from the seller.
-If you’re in a highly competitive market, the chances are high that other competing buyers will do the same thing.
-This is an easy strategy that is commonly used.
+If you're in a highly competitive market, the chances are high that other competing buyers will do the same thing.

 11. Waive the Inspection Contingency

-waive your inspection contingency to get your offer acceptedOnce a home goes under contract, the deal is not done.
+waive your inspection contingency to get your offer acceptedOnce a home goes under contract, the work continues.
 The next step is to perform a home inspection.
-This process is stressful for the sellers because they have no control over the home inspector’s competency.
-Ten different home inspections could yield ten different results.
-Sellers are on pins and needles in anticipation of the results.
+This process is stressful for the sellers because they cannot control the outcome of the home inspection.

 12. Remove the Financing Contingency

-If the financing falls apart within the contract financing deadline, the buyers get their earnest money back.
+The buyers get their earnest money back if the financing falls apart within the contract financing deadline.
 The sellers have to start over with no benefit from the process.
 This scenario is exhausting for sellers and listing agents.

 13. Larger Downpayment